reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 end
 ```

-Save that and now rerunning our test suite shows we have no errors!
-We're ready
+Save that, and now rerunning our test suite shows we have no errors!
+We're ready to commit.
-to commit.

 ```sh
 git add .